QuantEcon/lecture-python.myst/lectures/finite_markov.md

 ```{index} single: Markov Chains; Convergence to Stationarity
 ```

-Part 2 of the Markov chain convergence theorem {ref}`stated above <mc_conv_thm>` tells us that the distribution of $X_t$ converges to the stationary distribution regardless of where we start off.
+Part 2 of the Markov chain convergence theorem {ref}`stated above <fm_conv_thm>` tells us that the distribution of $X_t$ converges to the stationary distribution regardless of where we start off.

 This adds considerable weight to our interpretation of $\psi^*$ as a stochastic steady state.